LLC expenses cheat sheet: 19 tax write-offs for businesses

 What are LLC expenses?

-Non-deductible expenses are costs that cannot be written off.
-These often include personal expenses, entertainment costs, and certain fines or penalties.
-The IRS typically divides expenses into these two categories, making it important for owners to know which is which to stay compliant and maximize savings.
-Recognizing what qualifies as a legitimate business expense forms the foundation for effective tax planning and bookkeeping for any LLC owner.
+The IRS typically divides expenses into these two categories, so recognizing what qualifies as a legitimate business expense forms the foundation for effective tax planning and bookkeeping for any LLC owner.

-16 tax-deductible LLC expenses
+19 tax-deductible LLC expenses

-1. Payroll expenses (employee wages & contractor payments)
+1. Payroll and wages

 2. Employee benefits